Aberdeen Camp |

 (1856), near Naches

-A temporary Army post officially called Camp Nechess River.
-It was an oval-shaped earthwork located about nine miles up the Naches River.
-Named Fort Na-Chess by its commanding officer, and "Basket Fort" by the local settlers because of the many gabions used in its construction.
+A temporary Army post officially called Camp on Nechess River.
+It was an oval-shaped earthwork located about nine miles up the Naches River on the south bank, five miles west of Painted Rocks.
+Written as Fort Na-Chess in reports by its commanding officer, and known as "Basket Fort" by the local settlers because of the many gabions used in its construction.

 Fort Simcoe (State Park)